Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Effect of alternative sentences on time-to-recidivism

-This rich heterogeneity illustrates the importance of considering different treatment resistance levels.
-Our point estimates suggest that designing sentencing guidelines that encourage strict judges to become more lenient could increase time-to-recidivism.
-However, the $DMTE$ functions do not allow us to directly quantify this impact on time-to-recidivism.
+This rich heterogeneity underscores the importance of accounting for different levels of treatment resistance.
+Our point estimates suggest that designing sentencing guidelines that encourage strict judges to become more lenient could increase time to recidivism.
+However, the $DMTE$ functions do not allow us to quantify this impact directly.

-For this reason, $DMTE$ functions may not be the ideal way to convey the main takeaway of the application even though they answer well-posed and policy-relevant questions.
-In what follows, we show that this limitation can be minimized by focusing on other functionals of interest such as QMTE and RMTE.
+For this reason, $DMTE$ functions may not be the ideal way to convey the main takeaway of the application, even though they answer well-posed and policy-relevant questions.
+In what follows, we show that this limitation can be minimized by focusing on other functionals of interest, such as the QMTE, which are measured in days instead of percentage points.